 When employing the naive approach (Pure Slot, described in Section \ref{sec:method}), we observe that the max-logit slot is prone to falling into the Noise group.
 Besides, by sorting the slots in ascending order based on their logit values from $\varphi_{fg}$ and visualizing their attention masks in \refFig{fig:original_attention_masks}, we note that the noise slots have larger logit values than the FG slots, consistent with the distribution shown in \refFig{fig:slot_comparison}.

 These observations indicate the Pure Slot method (without ANS) can be easily confused by noise slot features in the classification training, failing to capture the true class semantics.

 \textbf{Effects of ANS.} By comparison (\refFig{fig:slot_comparison}, ours), ANS ensures that the max-logit slot falls into the FG group, aligning with the true class semantics.
-Furthermore, ANS increases the logit value gap between the FG and Noise slot groups.
+Moreover, ANS increases the logit value gap between the FG and Noise slot groups.

 Meanwhile, we perform a similar sorting and visualization analysis of the attention masks in \refFig{fig:ANS_attention_masks}.
-On the right side, the main classifier $\varphi_{fg}$ suppresses noise and assigns the slot representing the true class object with the largest logit value.
-This finding is consistent with \refFig{fig:slot_comparison} (ours).
-On the left figure, the sorted slots based on the outputs from the noise classifier $\varphi_{nz}$ showcase that $\varphi_{nz}$ accurately discriminates noise features.
+On the right side, the main classifier $\varphi_{fg}$ suppresses noise and assigns the slot corresponding to the true class object with the largest logit value.
+This finding aligns with the results shown in \refFig{fig:slot_comparison} (ours).
+On the left, the slots sorted by the outputs of the noise classifier $\varphi_{nz}$ clearly demonstrate its ability to effectively discriminate noise features.